National Workers Memorial Honour Roll

 Friends or relatives may register the name of an individual who has died as a result of a work related accident or subsequent disease or illness on the National Workers Memorial Honour Roll on the website.

 Registration is completely voluntary.
 The only information that will be published on the National Workers Memorial Honour roll is the full name of the deceased, date of the fatality and location where the individual died.
 Other information about the deceased that is collected through the Honour Roll form is used only for the purpose of validating the registration.
-The Department of Jobs and Small Business (the department) will administer the Honour Roll.
+The Attorney-General's Department (the department) administer's the Honour Roll.

 The criteria for names to be included on the National Workers Memorial Honour Roll have been developed taking into account the agreed commemorative intent of the Memorial and in consultation with National Workers Memorial Steering Committee.